X-Tako/StuffExchange/README.md

 This software is for stuff exchanging with basic functions like adding stuffs, deleting stuffs, etc.

 Just press the corresponding number to use these functions.
+The **stuffdata** records several examples for tests.